JasonZengJ/iBuild/README.md

 # iBuild v1.1
 A iOS automatic packing system that can pull newest code、build project、run UnitTest、Packing automaticly with concise UI and so on.

-The code is under refactoring. 😄
+The code is under refactoring 😄 and coming soon 😁.

 #Features